My blog has been read almost 1,000,000 times!

 On a bad day, or week, or month, I can't do anything at all.

-So, what I want to do with my writing and what I can do with it are very different.
+can do with it are very different.
 I do feel robbed.
 I thought that, by my age, I'd have published a few books.
-Most every teacher I've ever had, from grade school to grad school, thought the same thing.
+Most every teacher I've ever had,

 So, for now, my plan is to compile some of my favourite posts, and see if I can get them published as a book.